prof-spock/SoX-Plugins/README.md

       subdirectory [test](./_DISTRIBUTION/test) (for details on
       the regression test see below).

+   3. When installing the plugins on MacOSX, note that those are **not signed**; so you have to explicitly remove the quarantine flag from them (e.g. by applying the command `sudo xattr -rd com.apple.quarantine «vstPath»`).

-   3. Restart your DAW and rescan the VST plugins.
+   4. Restart your DAW and rescan the plugins.
 You should now be able to select the SoXPlugins (they are all prefixed with "SoX").